-IOGC 2015-16 Management Plan
+Management Plan 2018-2019

 Message from the CEO

-This plan outlines our strategic priorities and operational deliverables for the fiscal year and has been built with input from our clients and partners.
-The plan builds upon the foundation of our Strategic Framework, which sets out our four directional priorities of:
+This plan outlines our strategic and operational priorities for the fiscal year, and has been developed with input from First Nations clients and our stakeholders.
+The plan is anchored in our Strategic Framework, which sets out our four directional priorities:

 - Excellence in Governance;

 The 2018-19 plan aligns with the objectives of the Lands and Economic Development (LED) Sector, the results framework for "Community and Regional Development", and the departmental result that "land and resources in Indigenous communities and the North are sustainably managed".